muhazAhmed/password-manager/Readme.md

 <h3 id="contributing">Contributing</h3>
 We welcome contributions to improve the Password Manager and Generator.
 Feel free to submit bug reports, feature requests, or pull requests to help us enhance the project.
 <br/>
-<h3 id="license">License</h3>
+<h3 id="License">License</h3>
-This project is licensed under the MIT License.
+This project is licensed under the MIT License & all right reserved to <a href="https://github.com/muhazahmed">Muhaz Ahmed</a>.
 See the LICENSE file for more details.